Are spinal cord injuries permanent?

 A robotic exoskeleton can help individuals with completely transected spinal cord injuries walk again.
-It’s a wearable device that does the walking, sitting, and standing for you.
+It’s a wearable device that assists you with walking, sitting, and standing.

 Robotic exoskeletons are ideal for individuals with complete spinal cord injuries who may otherwise not be able to walk at all.